Physical Therapy for Incontinence, Prolapse and the Pelvic Floor

 What pelvic floor dysfunctions does the therapy address?

-Pelvic floor therapy can be used to address a variety of problems such as:
+Pelvic floor therapy can be used to address a variety of conditions such as:

 - Fecal incontinence.